dotps1/HPTPMAndBitLocker/README.md

 Also, the BiosConfigurationUtility from HP is even more cumbersome to manage TPM, with the verbiage being slightly different between models, I need model specific configuration files for every pc I manage to activate and enable TPM.

 This Modules contains the following Functions:
-* Out-HPVerboseReturnValues
-* ConvertTo-KBDString
-* Get-HPSetupPasswordIsSet
+* Get-HPBiosSetupPasswordIsSet
-* Set-HPSetupPassword
+* Set-HPBiosSetupPassword
-* Get-TPMStatus
+* Test-HPTPMEnabledAndActivated
 * Invoke-HPTPM
 * Get-BitLockerStatus
 * Invoke-BitLockerWithTPMAndNumricalKeyProtectors